 Communication is the key to remaining friends before, during, and after the trip.
 Be honest and speak up.
 If you require washroom breaks every hour — let everyone know ahead of time so that they aren’t surprised or annoyed during the trip.

 6. Separate Beds

 Stay in separate hotel rooms.
-It may seem like a great way to save some cash by booking two queen size beds in 1 hotel room with your travel companions, but for your sanity, I feel it’s best to book two hotel rooms.
+It may seem like sharing a hotel room with another couple is a great way to save some cash by booking two queen size beds in 1 hotel room with your travel companions, but for your sanity, I feel it’s best to book two hotel rooms.
 And that brings us to our next point.

 7. Spousal Time

 Plan some alone time with your partner.
 You don’t need to spend 24/7 with the other couple.

 8. Fight Fair